ianmarmour/ACAS-Automated-Scanning/README.md

 Run task as soon as possible after a scheduled start is missed = true

-STop the task if it runs longer then = 2 hours.
+Stop the task if it runs longer then = 2 hours.